YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that the call-name invoked by the C program does not have a corresponding entry in the call-in table specified by GTMCI environment variable.

 Action: Add an entry to the call-in table for the call-name.
-Refer to the External Calls chapter in Programmer's Guide.
+Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.

 -----------------------